Der-Zauberer/PassengerInformationSystem/CONTRIBUTING.md

 * for fixes `git commit -m "fix: message"`
 * for documentations `git commit -m "doc: message"` The commits have to be in present tense and rarely contain verbs (ex. `feat: authentication process in service`)

+## Usage

+The webinterface runns at `http://localhost:8080`.
+You can login with the standard user, username and password are both `admin`.

+You can find the Open-API definition at `http://localhost:8080/api-docs` and swagger at `http://localhost:8080/swagger-ui/index.html`.

 ## Issues